Dupernite/Aurus/README.md

 # FAQ
 **Will this mod support older versions?**
-**R:** Currently we don't have any plans to backport the mod, because some features require newer versions.
+**R:** Currently, we don't have any plans to backport the mod because some features require **newer** versions.

-**When will the mod be available to download and where**
+**When will the mod be available to download and where?**
-**R:** We are not currently working on the project, the development will start in September when the team is complete, you will be able to download the mod in Modrinth!
+**R:** We are not currently working on the project.
+The development will start in **September** when the team is complete.
+You will be able to download the mod on **Modrinth**!

 **Will you add X feature?**
-**R:** Suggestions are always great! but we can't confirm we will add all of them.
+**R:** Suggestions are always great!
+However, we can't confirm that we will add all of them.

 **Will this mod work with X mod?**
-**R:** We can't guarantee that it will work with other mods because we are still early in development, but our plan is to make it compatible with most of the mods.
+**R:** We can't guarantee that it will work with other mods because we are still in the early stages of development.
+However, our plan is to make it **compatible** with most mods.

 **What are the required mods?**
-**R:** We still don't know which mods will be required, the only mod that we know will be required is **Fabric API**
+**R:** We still don't know which mods will be required.
+The only mod that we know will be required is **Fabric API**.